Local SEO rarely fails because nothing was done.

 - Match service priorities and location focus

-- Keep descriptions consistent
+- Keep descriptions consistent across all platforms

 Weak or Inconsistent Location Signals